 In 2019 the Audit, Governance and Standards Committee agreed to commission CIPFA to support the Committee to undertake a review of its effectiveness.
 Accordingly a CIPFA facilitator sent a questionnaire to all committee members and attended County Hall to interview the Chairman, a member of the committee and a number of ECC officers, including the Executive Director for Corporate and Customer Services, the Section 151 Officer, the Monitoring Officer and the Head of Assurance.
 He also listened to recordings of meetings of the Committee.
-On 9 March 2020 a workshop took place facilitated by CIPFA and as a result an action plan has been produced, this is due to be formally approved in July 2020.
+On 9 March 2020 a workshop took place facilitated by CIPFA and as a result an action plan has been produce which was formally approved in July 2020.